-Last spring (2022) I debuted a program at NY Tech for undergraduates to develop academia-themed stand-up comedy routines.
-They performed at the annual Symposium of University Research and Creative Expression (SOURCE) in April; here’s the review.
-This summer, I brought the project to the AMNH summer physical sciences REU program; here’s a tweet of the performance.
-This project is funded by National Science Foundation grant 2139004.
-Long term, I plan to broaden this work for public engagement and outreach.
+Last spring (2022) I debuted a program at NY Tech for undergraduates to develop science-themed stand-up comedy routines.
+They performed at the annual Symposium of University Research and Creative Expression (SOURCE); here’s a review.
+Last summer, I brought the project to the American Museum of Natural History (AMNH) summer physical sciences REU program; here’s a tweet of the performance.
+Since then I’ve been running it regularly at both AMNH and NY Tech, bringing in professional comedians/storytellers as guest coaches.
+The project is funded by National Science Foundation grant 2139004.
+Long term, I’d like to broaden this work for the general public.

-The AMNH science comedy performers: 2022 August 3.
+Science comedy performance at AMNH, 2022 August 3.

-I co-founded Reality Aside Theatre, a 501(c)3 non-profit, with my husband Wayne Yeager in 2007.
+I co-founded Reality Aside Theatre, a 501(c)3 non-profit, with my husband Wayne Yeager.
 From 2007 to 2010 we produced comedic plays in Manhattan for general audiences, and a touring educational science-themed sketch comedy show Spin One-half.
-We went on hiatus when I decided to finish my PhD, and now we look forward to bringing it back, via the comedy group I’ve begun with students.
+We went on hiatus so that I could finish my PhD, and now we look forward to bringing it back, via the comedy project with students.

 Here’s one clip of Spin One-Half from the “Rocky Relations” sketch.
 Here, a young man’s marriage proposal – which involves a hunk of graphite rather than a diamond – teaches us some basic chemistry: